 My boys love this book.
 “Having determined that the wind is just right for flying kites, Bear and Mole investigate how to make one . . . with unexpected results . . .
 It is a winner for story-times.” (recommended by School Library Journal)

 A king’s struggle to keep mice from devouring his favorite food makes “an amusing circular tale.
 Lively pictures.”–New York Times Book Review.
 5 Stars with 32 Reviews.

-In my downloadable FREE printables you’ll find flashcards for 20 words with pictures as well as sight words for your preschooler.
+Sight Words: In my downloadable printables you’ll find flashcards for 20 words with pictures as well as sight words for your preschooler.
 For information about what sight words are appropriate for pre-K, kindergarten and up through grade 3, please see my post, sight words.

 To supplement our letter K activities for the week, I also use God’s Little Explorers.
 Our letter K coincides with week 10 in GLE.
 In God’s Little Explorer’s the bible story for the week of letter K study is the story of King David and King Solomon.
 My favorite activity (used to emphasize the story) is one where you create a king’s crown.
 I have a free printable crown here: King’s Crown.
 Stacie has some wonderful ideas.
 Click here to learn more about God’s Little Explorers.

 Here you can see the happiness on our eldest’s face as he enjoyed some sensory play with the sugar.

 The Learn to Read Preschool Alphabet Letter K Printable Pack includes kites for counting, cutting, and organizing as well as kites for making the letter “K”.